 Ingredients: Organic Gluten-Free Oats, Organic Coconut Sugar, Organic Raw Virgin Coconut Oil, Organic Sunflower Seeds, Organic Puffed Amaranth, Organic Quinoa Flakes, Organic Chia Seeds, Organic Cinnamon, Salt.

-Oh the many things we can do with granola.
-I suggest eating it with almond milk…or with Greek yogurt for a delectable parfait.
 The Purely Elizabeth Ancient Grain Granola is very low in sugar compared to most granolas on the market.
+They also use organic coconut sugar, which means a lower glycemic index.

 More Healthy Breakfast Ideas